 4. Scope the evidence

 A preliminary search of the literature will identify existing guidelines or systematic reviews relevant to the guideline topic (Armstrong, Hall et al. 2011; JBI 2015).
 This scoping search is a useful way to identify gaps or overlaps in current guidance that can justify the need for a guideline.
-It also serves to inform any upcoming systematic reviews by defining the scope of the proposed review and the associated costs (see Organisation and budgeting).
+It also serves to inform any upcoming systematic reviews by defining the scope of the proposed review and the associated costs (see the Project planning module).

 REMEMBER: the scoping search should not be exhaustive.
 This is a rough literature search to find out what’s already been published on your guideline topic.
 This will give you an idea of what your guideline will cover and whether you will need to adopt, adapt or start from scratch.

 Once questions have been formulated, rigorous systematic reviews will be carried out to retrieve the appropriate evidence — see modules in the ‘Develop’ section for more information on finding and evaluating evidence for a comprehensive evidence synthesis.